Theoretical model for multi-orbital Kondo screening in strongly correlated molecules with several unpaired electrons: Results

 \subsection{Rocket-shaped extended triangulene (\textbf{ETRI})}

 The \textbf{ETRI} molecule is a graphene nanoribbon studied experimentally in Ref.~\cite{li2020}.
 Upon removal of two H atoms by STM tip, it acquires a $S=1$ state.
-Here an underscreened Kondo effect is probed by Zeeman splitting of the zero-bias peak under the Kondo temperature, which is estimated to be $T_\K\approx6$\,K from a Frota fitting of the d$I$/d$V$ spectra, which has peak width of $\HWHM_\ex\approx 0.75$\,meV measured at $T_\ex=1.3$\,K.
+Here an underscreened Kondo effect is probed by Zeeman splitting of the zero-bias peak under the Kondo temperature, which is estimated to be $T_\K\approx6$\,K from a Frota fitting of the d$I$/d$V$ spectra, which has peak width of $\HWHM_\ex\approx 0.75$\,meV measured at $T_\ex=1.3$\,K~$\approx 0.11$~meV.

 To reproduce the experimental results, we chose a chemical potential $\mu=4$\,meV that gives us a stronger AFM coupling for the HOMO-shaped KO 1 located primarily in the lower half of the molecule, where the zero-bias peaks are most intense, see Fig. \ref{fig: active space Rocket} and Fig. \ref{fig:Rocket} a-e).
-Moreover, that value of $\mu$ is large enough to produce a sufficient separation in the coupling strengths of both KOs, so that for $\Gamma=0.6$\,meV the KO 1 has an associated $T_\K=\HWHM_\NRG=0.8$\,meV$>T_\ex$, close to the experimental value, while the KO 2 has $T_\K=0.01$\,meV$\ll T_\ex$ and thus we expect no Kondo signal from it.
-With these parameters we obtain the experimentally observed underscreened ground state as a result of an uneven magnetic coupling favoring the HOMO-like KO, which gives us the d$I$/d$V$ map in Fig. \ref{fig:Rocket} d) that matches the experimental Kondo map.
+Moreover, that value of $\mu$ is large enough to produce a sufficient separation in the coupling strengths of both KOs, so that for $\Gamma=$~0.53\,meV the KO 1 has an associated $\HWHM_\NRG=$~0.64~meV ($T_\K=7.4\,\K>T_\ex)$, close to the temperature-corrected experimental value 0.67~meV, while the KO 2 has $T_\K=$~0.08\,K~$\ll T_\ex$ and thus we expect no Kondo signal from it.
+With these parameters we obtain the experimentally observed underscreened ground state as a result of an uneven magnetic coupling favoring the HOMO-like KO, which gives us the d$I$/d$V$ map in Fig. \ref{fig:Rocket} e).
+Here direct comparison between theory and experiment is not straightforward as the experimental STM image, shown in Fig. \ref{fig:Rocket} g), was taken in a~close tip-sample distance, where lateral relaxation of CO-tip substantially modifies the contrast \cite{Krej2017}.
+Nevertheless, we still can find some similarities in the spatial distribution with predominant Kondo signal in lower part of the molecule.